In this section:

 On this page:

-As a trustee, you'll have to pay a charge on every tenth anniversary of the date your trust was set up, if both of the following apply:
+As a trustee, you'll have to pay a charge on every tenth anniversary of the date your trust was set up if your trust contains 'relevant property'.

 Find out more about what relevant property is by reading the guide below.